uthw/Mincemeat-2/README.md

 ## Installation

 1. Download the latest version from the Releases section on the right
-2. (If you don't already have a modded Minecraft launcher) download Prism Launcher and sign in with it
+2. Download Prism Launcher and sign in with it.
+There are many options but Prism is best because it uses little RAM, gives you the most options to maximize your performance, and you can update the modpack when new versions come out instead of making a new instance. **This means you can keep your settings and worlds after updating.**
-3. Click Add Instance --> Import and select Mincemeat 2 0.x.x
+3. Click Add Instance --> Import and select Mincemeat 2 0.x.x. **Do not enable any optional mods.**

 ### Optimization

-4. While you wait for the mods to download, download and install GraalVM for Java 17.
-This is the optimal Java version for modern modded Minecraft
+4. (OPTIONAL) While you wait for the mods to download, download and install GraalVM for Java 17.
+This is the optimal Java version for modded Minecraft 1.16.5+
-5. Select Mincemeat 2 --> Edit (on the right) --> Settings --> Auto-detect... --> select GraalVM
+5. (ONLY IF YOU DID STEP 4) Select Mincemeat 2 --> Edit (on the right) --> Settings --> Auto-detect... --> select GraalVM
 6. Set minimum and maximum memory allocation to 8192 MiB
 7. Type in [these](https://gist.github.com/uthw/3648819b8acf988ed21260f62f83e05f) JVM arguments

-8. Press play and hope the game doesn't crash to desktop
+8. Press play.
+It's normal for the game to crash on the loading screen.
+Simply relaunch Minecraft if this happens.

 ## Tips